Kate Jackson: Career

-2004 to present

 In 2004, the television film Behind the Camera: The Unauthorized Story of Charlie's Angels aired, with actress Lauren Stamile portraying Jackson.
 In August 2006, Jackson, Farrah Fawcett and Jaclyn Smith, the three original Angels, made a surprise appearance together at the 58th Primetime Emmy Awards in a tribute to the recently deceased Angels creator Aaron Spelling.

-In 2007, Jackson played the mother of FBI agent Emily Prentiss on Criminal Minds.
-In August 2008, she was a guest judge on an episode of Jaclyn Smith's Bravo reality series Shear Genius, presiding over a hairdressing competition to update the original trio's signature hairdos.
+In 2007, Jackson played Elizabeth Prentiss, the mother of FBI agent Emily Prentiss (Paget Brewster) on Criminal Minds, her last acting role to date.
+In August 2008, she was a guest judge on an episode of Jaclyn Smith's Bravo reality series Shear Genius, presiding over a hairdressing competition to update the original Charlie's Angels trio's signature hairdos.

 On August 3, 2010, Gallery Books announced a contract with Jackson to publish her memoirs.
-The book, expected in 2011, has been repeatedly delayed, with the latest update reporting a scheduled release for two days before 2021.
+The book, expected in 2011, has been repeatedly delayed, with the last update reporting a scheduled release for two days before 2021.

 She has not appeared in film or television since 2009.